I-CONIC-Vision-AB/wxWebMap/README.md

 # wxWebMap
 A C++ library enabling web maps in desktop applications (Windows, Linux, MacOS).
-A wxWebMap is a wxWindow that can be added to your wxWidgets application to show maps and add and edit features on the map.
+A wxWebMap is a wxWindow that can be added to your wxWidgets application to show maps, add map objects and edit map objects.

 ## wxWidgets
 The library is based on [```wxWidgets```](http://www.wxwidgets.org) and the web map is displayed using a [```wxWebView```](https://docs.wxwidgets.org/3.0/classwx_web_view.html) window.